AiAutomatrix/CogmoraLabs/Desktop_View_Layout.md

 # Desktop View Layout Documentation

-This document outlines the structure and styling that creates the desktop-first, two-column layout for the TradeFlow application.
+This document outlines the structure and styling that creates the desktop-first, two-column layout for the Cogmora Labs application.
 The goal is a persistent, side-by-side view where the main content and sidebar widgets are always visible.

 ## Core Philosophy